Itslevy44/Foxapp/README.md

-# Foxapp
+# Personal form
-A social media app
+A form to collect user information